Spain 2013 funding drive roars ahead with 10-year bond

-MADRID Foreign investors piled into Spain's new 10-year bond on Tuesday as the country made the most of renewed appetite for debt from the euro zone's weaker economies, also beating targets at a short-term auction.
+MADRID Investors piled into Spain's new 10-year bond on Tuesday as the country made the most of renewed appetite for debt from the euro zone's weaker economies, also beating targets at a short-term auction.

 The treasury's new benchmark - the first in more than a year - had drawn estimated demand of around 24 billion euros, Economy Minister Luis de Guindos said, describing the sum as unprecedented.